brz1409/VanillaNeRF/README.md

 - `--lr` – learning rate for the Adam optimiser.
 - `--near` / `--far` – near and far bounds for ray sampling.
 - `--num_samples` – number of points sampled along each ray.
+- `--num_rays` – how many rays to sample from each image.
 - `--save_every` – how often (in epochs) to write a checkpoint.

 During training the script prints the MSE loss for each batch.
 Logs are also written for TensorBoard under `--log_dir`.
 Start TensorBoard with: